Constant Runtime Error Mitigation via Restricted Evolution

 Our primary objective is to mitigate the exponential computational overhead associated with quantum error mitigation protocols while preserving reasonable accuracy.
 Recognizing the inherent trade-off between computational efficiency and statistical precision, we propose methods that intentionally introduce biases into the expectation value estimates.
 In contrast to probabilistic error cancellations \cite{Temme2017Nov,Endo2018Jul}, our approach requires significantly less sampling overhead to achieve comparable results while removing the exponential sampling overhead.
 In fact, we formally prove that our proposal can estimate expectation values with constant sampling complexity.
 Moreover, unlike zero-noise extrapolation \cite{Li2017Jun,Temme2017Nov}, our techniques avoid extrapolation procedures, thereby eliminating the need for heuristic assumptions.

-Here, we develop a constant runtime quantum error mitigation protocol by approximating each noisy quantum gate present in the quantum circuit, thereby restricting the quantum dynamical evolution of the input quantum state.
+We develop a constant runtime quantum error mitigation protocol by approximating each quantum gate present in the quantum circuit with an implementable noisy operation, thereby restricting the quantum dynamical evolution of the input quantum state.
 Hence the name error mitigation by restricted evolution (EMRE).
 The main idea of EMRE is inspired by the generalized robustness measure defined for quantum operations in the context of resource theory of channels~\cite{Takagi2021Aug,Liu2020Feb,Liu2019Apr,Saxena2020Jun}.
-At the heart of EMRE, the generalized robustness is used to find the closest (noisy) implementable circuit to the ideal quantum circuit.
-Using the new implementable circuit, we show that we can estimate the ideal expectation value closely using constant sampling overhead (see \figref{fig:emre_key_flowchart} and Sec.~\ref{sec:quantification}).
+At the heart of EMRE, the generalized robustness is used to find the closest implementable (noisy) circuit to the ideal quantum circuit.
+Using the new implementable circuit, we show that we can estimate the ideal expectation value closely using a constant sampling overhead.